Ford Falcon (EA): Aftermarket performance models

 Australian racing identity Peter Brock formed Austech Automotive Developments to produce a selection of vehicles based on the S and Fairmont Ghia models.
 All Brock EA Falcons featured a unique body kit, 16inch wheel package and interior upgrades.
 The latter used the standard seats bolstered and trimmed in a cloth specific to the model.
-Brock also improved the power output through a re-profiled camshaft, ECU tuning and modification to the induction and exhaust systems.
+Brock also improved the power output through a reprofiled camshaft, ECU tuning and modification to the induction and exhaust systems.
 A suspension upgrade was also performed, improving handling and ride quality.